Saturday, January 15, 2022

 and yet fractured now, these jaws

-that once screamed of ignored skulls
+which once screamed of ignored skulls

-till a valley brimmed with their dusty breath
+till a valley brimmed with their dusty breath.

-and now a vulture droops through sockets and cavities,
+now a vulture droops through sockets and cavities,

 waiting for the spiders to spin again.